 As part of the drug approval process for the U.S. Food and Drug Administration (FDA), all drugs in development must undergo extractables & leachables (E&L) testing.
 In the past, the FDA emphasized oversight of E&L testing for drugs that came with both a high-risk route of administration and high risk of packaging and dosage form, such as inhalers and injectables.

-More recently, the FDA has widened its focus to include E&L testing oversight on lower risk products, such as topical solutions and tablets and expanded to include the testing of manufacturing components involved in drug production.
+More recently, the FDA has widened its focus to include E&L testing oversight on other products, such as topical solutions and tablets, and significantly expanded to include the testing of disposable manufacturing components most frequently involved in biologic drug production.

 The FDA’s Role in E&L Oversight